Kandil122/Sorting-Algorithms-DSA-Project/README.md

 Implementation of different types of Algorithms, and produce visualized graphs for all the algorithms for Comparison

-## SDL version 2.36-VC was used for the GUI
+## SDL2 Lib version 2.36-VC was used for the GUI
 how to setup SDL: https://www.wikihow.com/Set-Up-SDL-with-Visual-Studio

 ### note*